Economy of Madagascar: Agriculture

 In addition to smaller productions of other agricultural products, like coffee (57 thousand tons), clove (23 thousand tons), cocoa (11 thousand tons), cashew (7 thousand tons) and vanilla (3 thousand tons).

 Agriculture, including fishing and forestry, is Madagascar's largest industry and employs 82% of its labor force.
 Madagascar's varied climate, ranging from tropical along the coasts, moderate in the highlands and arid in the south, allows for the cultivation of tropical crops such as rice, cassava, beans and bananas.
 In 2011, agricultural products—especially cloves, vanilla, cacao, sugar, pepper, and coffee—accounted for Madagascar's top twelve exports by value.
 Madagascar produces the largest vanilla harvest in the world and Malagasy vanilla accounts for 80-85% of the global vanilla market.
+Madagascar's vanilla market in the US was put at risk in April 2025 following Donald J. Trump's declaration of "reciprocal tariffs" amounting to 47%.

+Fishing

+The fishing industry is present with 66 industrial fishing vessels.
+Fees & taxes for fishing licences are estimated at 3.6 billion Ariary (US$80 million) for 2023.